ward/run/_posts/2017-05-14-12-urenloop-and-plantentuinjogging.md

 The Plantentuinjogging only had the goal of having the girlfriend repeat last year's victory and set a new CR in the process.
-She set the CR last year, but took it a bit easy at times so that was a *soft* one in a way.
+She set the CR last year, but took it a bit easy at times so that was a *soft* CR in a way.
 I did not consider myself really race ready yet (i.e., capable to equal or improve on last year's performance), but a tempo like effort could have been enough to pace her anyway.

 ## 12-urenloop Race

-We arrived shortly before 18:00 and found the team to actually have quite a bit of people ready and willing to run.
+We arrived shortly before 18:00, eight hours into the race.
+The team actually had quite a bit of people ready and willing to run.
 So far for our calm one hour of alternating between the two of us.
 All pacing plans quickly went out the window too.
 When I got handed the baton the first time, I immediately raced off, forgetting all about my warm up.
 Excitement of the crowd, I guess?
-I am never good at taking race starts easy and this one would have a lot of them.
-Each of them I went out too fast.
+I am never good at taking race starts easy and this one would have a lot of starts.
+I went out too fast on each one of them.

-I quickly noticed I was not going to get as much running in as I had hoped for and decided to run another hour for a team more dear to me, that of the science student group.
-The waiting was much longer than anticipated.
-On the flipside, this made the laps I did do faster without getting to me as much at the time.
+I quickly noticed I was not going to get as much running in as I had hoped for.
+I decided to run another hour for a team more dear to me, that of the science student group.
+The waiting for a turn was much longer than anticipated throughout.
+On the flipside, this made the laps I *did* do faster without tiring out my body as quickly.
 In that second hour, the sun became an annoying distraction too.
 It was setting and getting closer to the horizon.
 To see your teammates coming, you had to squint westward into that setting sun.

 Most laps were uneventful, but some laps dragged me into racing a bit more.
 In one of them someone started right as I passed their team's stand, I immediately